Cragady/scratch-over/README.md

 So far, it seems like all of my code is spaghetti, but it works.

 # Things

 * ~~Fix music timing, starts too early sometimes~~
-* Fix music while paused in transition
+* Fix music while paused in transition (Kinda fixed)
   * This fix can be applied to make sure the powerups don't have the same problem
+* Powerups kinda fixed too, the pausing mechanic throws off the timing and can potentially be abused to get a power up spawned just by waiting awhile in the pause menu
+  * Can possibly remedy this by applying the exact fix you used to fix the music timing

 # Later Things